Robotics in business: Everything humans need to know | ZDNet

 There are plenty of open source users in personal computing, but because proprietary operating environments like Windows reached scale first, open source options have always been an alternative to something else.
 Not so with robotics, where open source is now the norm, resulting in a flurry of crowd-assisted development.

-The Open Source Robotics Foundation (OSRF), under whose stewardship ROS falls, has also unveiled a robotics simulator called Gazebo which allows engineers to test robots in virtual reality without risking hardware.
+Open Robotics, under whose stewardship ROS falls, has also unveiled a robotics simulator called Gazebo which allows engineers to test robots in virtual reality without risking hardware.

 How impactful have ROS and Gazebo been?
 Of the 23 teams competing in the vaunted DARPA Robotics Challenge, 18 utilized robots running on ROS and 14 used Gazebo to test their humanoid competitors in virtual environments.